 A hysterosalpingogram (HSG) is done to:

 - Check for a blocked fallopian tube.
-The test often is done for a woman who is having a hard time getting pregnant.
+The test may be done to look for the cause of infertility.
 An infection, endometriosis, or a previous ectopic pregnancy may cause severe scarring of the fallopian tubes and block the tubes.
 This can prevent pregnancy.
-Once in a while, the dye used during the HSG will push through and open a blocked tube.

 - Find problems in the uterus, such as an abnormal shape or structure.
 The test can also look for an injury, polyps, fibroids, adhesions, or a foreign object in the uterus.
 These types of problems may cause painful menstrual periods or repeated miscarriages.